|

 than an alt/az mounted telescope test.
 If you plan to mount the

-telescope EQ, make sure the sample images you are being shown
+telescope EQ, make sure the sample images you're being shown

 were taken on an EQ mount. |